ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 print(type(pressure_data[1])  # Prints: 'str'
 ```

-No worries, we can fix this with Python.
+No worries, we can fix this.
 To skip the header line, we can use a handy built-in function in Python called `next()`. `next()` can be used on objects or data structures in Python to simply mean "Go to the next item in this object".
 By adding `next(weatherfile)`, we are telling Python to take us to the next line before we start to do anything else.

 Python is normally quite good at inferring what type of data you are dealing with, but sometimes it needs a hint.
 We can do this by converting our `pressure` variable from a string to a floating-point number by doing: `float(pressure)`